sfera-labs/iono-pi-c-lib/README.md

     $ sudo raspi-config

-Select: Advanced Options -> SPI -> enable
+Select: Interfacing Options -> SPI -> enable

 If using 1-Wire bus devices (e.g. DS18B20 temperature sensors) on the TTL1 pin, enable that too: